 List 3 or more weak points, labelled W1, W2, ... (*).
 These should cover things like rigor, significance and originality.

-W1: The motivation of real-time filtering of web pages for education is not clear. is the new challenge on education application compared to other web applications?
-Why need a new feature selection method?
-Why do existing techniques such as PCA not work?
+W1: The motivation of proposing another method for real-time filtering of web pages for education is not clear.
+In particular, what is the new challenge on education application compared to other web applications?
+What is the problem of state-of-the-art feature selection to filter web pages in real-time for education?
+Why does the application for education web pages need a new feature selection method?
 Without answering these concerns, it is unclear why this study is interesting and necessary.

 W2.
 The contribution of this paper is weak.
+The proposed methodology is presented in Section 4.
+As stated in in the first paragraph of Section 4, it is simply “an ensemble of seven

+feature-selection methods from the WEKA machine learning suite”, while the ensemble idea is from [6].

 W3.
-The method is not compared with state-of-the-art feature selection and reduction methods.
-In Section ,
+The proposed method is not compared with state-of-the-art feature selection and reduction methods.
+In Section 5, only the basic PCA, Top10-SVM and the straightforward AllFeatures are compared.
+The huge body of existing studies on feature selection and reduction are totally ignored (see XXX).

 Overall Evaluation (*).
 Please provide a detailed review, including a justification for your scores.
 Both the score and the review text are required.